cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - share and preserve big data
 ```
-thread: building blocks and response; chain and own account search; attachement download relentless(tsendernounceattachlog in the future block. );
+User experienses:= {
-User experienses: data upload as TGZ format include all types - directory, pictures and videos, data download from swarm and export to specific types eg mp4; do not in app play media to avoid illegal content;
+data upload as TGZ format include all types - directory, pictures and videos,
+data download from swarm and export to specific types eg mp4 with play media in app to avoid legal issue;
+community can genesis branch coins, or independant coins.
+}
+Profit ideas:= {
-Profit ideas: community members can receive coin payment for hosting data or willing to do it free; TAU coins community will provide relay routers charging TAU coins and keep free TAU mining software development.
+community members can receive branch coin payment for hosting data;
+TAU coins community will provide relay routers charging TAU coins.
+}
 ```
 ## Three processes exists:
 * A. Response with future ContractReceiptStateRoot;